 The two grandmothers, one mother, one daughter, worked long days in the garden during the summer.
 They worked the rows of vegetables that fed us, hacking at the endless weeds.

 They wore bonnets to protect their faces from the bright sunshine.
 They wore only dresses, never pants.

 I would sit and play, making up playmates and stories and drawing in the red dirt with a stick.

 I didn’t quite understand why I was there, in the little house with the grandmothers.
 I called the older one mama.

 I didn’t feel especially close to anyone.
 I was wrapped up in my stories, weaving tales and creating pretend people to play with me.
 I think maybe I was closer to the people in my pretend world.

-I worried so much that I would be left behind, not knowing who I was, with no one to take care of me, that I was up in the middle of the night many nights with a stomach ache that doubled me over in pain.
+I worried so much that I would be left behind, not knowing who I was, with no one to take care of me.
+I was up in the middle of the night many nights with a stomach ache that doubled me over in pain.
 I think it was mere anxiety due to the uncertainty.

-Parts of memories.
-All a puzzle I’ve never quite been able to put together.
+They are just snippets of memories, all a puzzle I’ve never quite been able to put together.
 Like someone took all the facts of me and put them in a jar and shook them up.